KevinYihangXu/simopt/docs/AmusementParkQueues.rst

 ----------------------
 There are 3 sources of randomness in this model:

-* The arrival rate of tourists as a poisson distribution with rate of i=1, i = 1, . . . , 7.
+* The arrival rate of tourists as a poisson distribution with rate of i=1,i = 1, . . . , 7.

 * The probability of 0.2 that a tourist leaves a park after visiting each attraction and the associated probability matrix of their next attraction otherwise.

 * The time spent at each attraction as an Erlang distribution with the shape parameter k = 2 and rate =9.